christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

     /Applications/LibreOffice.app/Contents/Frameworks/LibreOfficePython.framework/lib/python3.3/plat-darwin
     /Applications/LibreOffice.app/Contents/Frameworks/LibreOfficePython.framework/lib/python3.3/lib-dynload

-- in the Macro directory for LibreOffice, so that you can call your Macro script from the LibreOffice menu : ** Tools > Macros > Organize Macros **
+- in the Macro directory for LibreOffice, so that you can call your Macro script from the LibreOffice menu **Tools > Macros > Organize Macros** :

-    /Applications/LibreOffice.app/Contents/Resources/Scripts/Python
+        cp myscript.py /Applications/LibreOffice.app/Contents/Resources/Scripts/Python/

 - inside the document, so that when shared another computer (by email, or whatever means), the document has still functional macros.
 I'll show you this in the next section.